justinlzx/wherebnb-checkin/README.md

 # wherebnb-checkin

-wherebnb-checkin is a simple microservice that manages the check-status for the wherebnb application.
+wherebnb-checkin is a complex microservice that manages the check-status for the wherebnb application.

 ## Setting up